 New screenshots purporting to show the hotly rumoured Google Babel messenger in action have surfaced online, potentially indicating that the search giant's latest service could be ready in time for an unveiling at its annual I/O Conference in May.

-TechRadar claims to have obtained the grainy grabs from a "Google employee," positing that they "confirm" the existence and impending arrival of a revamped Google communications platform.
+The images were obtained from a "Google employee" and point to the existence and impending arrival of a revamped Google communications platform.

 If legitimate, the screenshots certainly seem to verify the Babel moniker, revealing that the new service will centre on a threaded message interface, with image thumbnails representing users in lieu of text handles.